 What motivated you to establish this project and what are its aims?

 Our motivations are both personal and collective.
 As feminists, legal scholars, and feminist legal scholars, we have watched the relative confinement of feminist approaches to law into the so-called 'pink ghetto'.
 The establishment of specialised courses on feminist legal theory has been a terrific development, but these courses are electives and tend to attract those already familiar with feminist theory and concerns.

 Instead, we hope to see a curriculum that is sensitive to the ways each and every legal field affects the lives of women, gender-diverse and LGBT+ people.
 At the same time, we embark on this effort cognisant of the fact that we, our students, and the College find ourselves on Indigenous lands.
 We want to ensure that our curriculum also reflects the fact that the Anglo legal system is emphatically not the only legal system that governs these lands.
 Indigenous law and Indigenous sovereignty compel us to think about feminism, gender and the law also through an Indigenous lens.

 Can you describe what the research process will entail?

-This project has three steps: the first step, which is in the process of completion, involved the compilation of an extensive, annotated bibliography by four fantastic student-collaborators: Auntie Mulara, Sophia Latham, Salman Tahrir, and Alexandra Butcherine.
+This project has three steps: the first step, which is in the process of completion, involved the compilation of an extensive, annotated bibliography by four fantastic student-collaborators: Auntie Mulara, Sofia Latham, Salman Tahrir, and Alexandra Butcherine.
 Albeit not exhaustive (and therefore, a work in progress), this bibliography identifies resources that address questions of Indigeneity, gender and the law and even indicates their suitability for different core courses.